Exploring Best Dividend Stocks in Singapore [2025 Guide]

 Singapore Telecommunications Limited (Singtel) (Z74.SI)

 Singapore Telecommunications Limited (Singtel) remains a leader in the Asia-Pacific telecommunications sector, leveraging its diversified portfolio across mobile, internet, and digital services.
-In 2024, Singtel reported an underlying net profit of S$2.26 billion, a 10% increase from 2023, driven by strong contributions from Bharti Airtel and Telkomsel.
-The company declared a total dividend of 15 cents per share, comprising an 11.2-cent ordinary dividend and a 3.8-cent value realisation dividend, reflecting a 51.5% increase year-on-year.
+For FY2025, Singtel reported an underlying net profit of $2.5 billion SGD, a 9% increase, driven by robust performance from Optus, NCS, and its regional associates, Airtel and AIS.
+Reflecting its improved financial performance, the company declared a total dividend of S$0.10 per share, which includes an ordinary dividend of S$0.067 and a value realisation dividend of S$0.033.

 Singtel’s Singtel28 strategy, launched in 2024, focuses on advancing digital infrastructure and services, including 5G expansion, AI-driven solutions, and cloud platforms.
 The company also secured a S$643 million green loan for a sustainable data center in Tuas, set for completion by 2026, underscoring its commitment to innovation and sustainability.